polca/premise/docs/user_scenarios.rst

 But **replaces in** is flexible.
 For example, instead of a region, you can indicate a string that should be contain in the *name* or *reference product* of activities to update.

+The **is fuel** parameter is optional.
+It indicates that the market is a fuel market.
+The **petrol** and **bioethanol** parameters indicate the emissions associated with the production of petrol and bioethanol, respectively.
+The emissions are in kg CO2 per kg of fuel.
+Indicating this will adjust the indicated flows in any activity that uses the market as a supplier.

 .. code-block:: yaml